molly/blog/_posts/2020-04-18-response-to-the-changeorg-petition-about-me.md

 From US Office/Help Desk</details>
 <br/>

 I am not a litigious person, and I have no interest in trying to pursue a court order against the creator of the petition.
 There is a global pandemic, I am self-isolating in my home, and am not going to go try to hire an attorney to pursue legal action against some person who seems to live halfway around the world.
 But I do wish for the Change.org petition to be taken down, as it is false and insulting.
 I have prepared the following reply to try to satisfy the "detailed letter" option Change.org extended me, and am publishing it here because I would like a chance to present my side of the story.
-The only changes I've made to it are formatting for the footnotes:
+The only changes I've made to it are formatting for the footnotes and links:

 Hello Change.org,